ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 Animate the turtles down their lanes, setting varying interval steps for each turtle.
 The project is future scoped for the easy addition of more lanes and more turtles.
 Change Win/Loss scenario from reaching a set number of tokens, to playing against the ‘computer’ with randomised choices.
+Allow users to upload their own pet names and images to race with

 Testing